-Apple Inc. (AAPL)’s latest model iPhone 5 is the company’s most expensive handset to manufacture since the first version was released in 2007, according to data from market researcher IHS iSuppli.
+Apple Inc. (AAPL:US)’s latest model iPhone 5 is the company’s most expensive handset to manufacture since the first version was released in 2007, according to data from market researcher IHS iSuppli.

 A larger, more-advanced screen and faster wireless chips drove the materials and manufacturing cost of the 16 GB entry- level iPhone 5 to $207, the El Segundo, California-based researcher said in a statement based on preliminary estimates.
 That’s the most expensive since Apple unveiled the iPhone in 2007, which iSuppli estimated at the time had material costs of $246 for a 4 GB version.